 Fit and proper assessments in the Caribbean Netherlands

-De Nederlandsche Bank (DNB) assesses incumbent and prospective directors such as management and supervisory board members on fitness for their position and whether their propriety is beyond doubt.
+De Nederlandsche Bank (DNB) assesses incumbent and prospective directors such as management and supervisory board members to establish whether they are fit for their position and their propriety is beyond doubt.
 This assessment is carried out on the basis of the Policy Rule on Fitness 2012.

 Contact